Tooth Extractions in Wayne, MI

 If it doesn’t, it could be a sign of infection and it’s best to contact Village Dental so we can get you in right away.
-Simply give us a call at (734) 722-1617 or fill out a contact form to schedule an appointment with Dr. Khan as soon as possible.
+Simply give us a call at (734) 722-1617 or fill out a contact form to schedule an appointment with Dr. Seth as soon as possible.

 Being prepared for any potential complications will help you and our team address the problem and find the right solution immediately.
 Possible tooth extraction complications you may encounter include:

 - Infection: An infection can occur for various reasons and will oftentimes lead to swelling, pain, or a fever.
 If your extraction site is infected, you may start to develop flu-like symptoms, exhaustion, or notice a discharge around the area.
-Dr. Khan will need to examine and clean out the site, as well as provide you with antibiotics to manage the infection.
+Dr. Seth will need to examine and clean out the site, as well as provide you with antibiotics to manage the infection.